kmwang123/cme211-notes/ExamReview.md

 * Classes are the blueprint for creating objects which are known as instances of the class

+* When instance of an object is created, Python does this: "Find the first occurrence of *attribute* by looking in *object*, then in all classes above it, from bottom to top and left to right"
+      * attribute fetches are tree searches

 * Classes have *attributes*

     * Variables (data) are called class *variables*